nejcm/bundle-size-reporter-action/README.md

 ```

 > Putting `~` in front of the path will combine all files under that folder and
 > just calculate the total sum.
+Usefull when generated files inside the folder
+> have hash names that change each time.

 ```yml
 - name: Checkout branch